-Selena Gomez Dons Daring Backless Dress On The Set Of Her Latest Music Video
+Selena Gomez Rocks Daring Backless Dress On The Set Of Her Latest Music Video

 It’s officially out!
 I was a bit embarrassed asking so often for you to stream or buy my album.
 It felt inauthentic.
 Thank YOU so much for making something so personal to me be a moment I’ll never forget.
 All I truly desire is for you all to enjoy the music and spread the love ????????????

-Pitchfork called the album “a smooth and confident pop record that delves deep—but not that deep—into heartbreak, resilience, and self-love.”
+Pitchfork called the album “a smooth and confident pop record that delves deep — but not that deep — into heartbreak, resilience, and self-love.”
 The article goes on to call Rare Selena’s most cohesive album to date, feeling spiritually in tune with the woman who once said that people would be surprised to learn how much she loves “depressing things.”

 “Lose You To Love Me,” which was released last fall and became Gomez’s first Billboard No. 1, looks at the ways in which the singer lost herself while in a relationship and how she vows to never repeat that mistake again.

 As previously reported by The Inquisitr, the “Bad Liar” artist recently interviewed with NPR, where she shared more details about her relationship with fellow artist Justin Bieber.
-Speaking with interviewer Lulu Garcia-Navarro, Selena confirmed that “Lose You To Love Me” was based on her relationship with the popstar, explaining that she felt that she had been “a victim to certain abuse.”
+Speaking with interviewer Lulu Garcia-Navarro, Selena confirmed that “Lose You To Love Me” was based on her relationship with the pop star, explaining that she felt that she had been “a victim to certain abuse.”

 “It’s a song that is saying — I had something beautiful and I would never deny that it wasn’t that.
 It was very difficult and I’m happy it’s over.”

-The couple’s on-again off-again relationship began in 2010 and ended in 2018.
+The couple’s on-again, off-again relationship began in 2010 and ended in 2018.
 The singer expressed that the song was a way for her to get closure in a non-hateful way.

-The “Wolves” hitmaker’s third studio album has reached number one on the Billboard 200 chart, making it her third record to achieve this status.
+The “Wolves” hitmaker’s third studio album has reached No. 1 on the Billboard 200 chart, making it her third record to achieve this status.